 In the early part of 2022, IFC published Guidelines for Blue Financeto provide advice on blue project eligibility criteria; blue issuances; and blue lending in line with ICMA’s Green Bond Principles and Green Loan Principles and SDG 6 and 14.
 And in 2023, IFC released a paper titled Blue Carbon Finance in Coastal Ecosystems.
 These standard-setting documents are not only helping guide IFC’s investments to support the blue economy.
 They offer practical guidance to financial institutions for investing in blue carbon projects and blue finance, with a view to helping unlock trillions of dollars in the ocean economy.

 At the UN Ocean Conference in Lisbon, a working group of five international organizations committed to launch global guidance on blue bonds.
-Together, IFC, ADB, UNEP FI, UN Global Compact, and ICMA are working to provide this comprehensive global guidance on blue bonds to build investor confidence and catalyze investments that protect our oceans and the marine ecosystem, in line with SDG 14.
+Earlier this year, IFC, ADB, UNEP FI, UN Global Compact, and ICMA developed a comprehensive global practitioner's guidance on blue bonds to build investor confidence and catalyze investments that protect our oceans and the marine ecosystem, in line with SDG 14.